Omni Calculator logo

 The principle that makes a rocket move is the law of conservation of linear momentum.
 The fuel burnt in the rocket produces hot gas.
 The hot gas is ejected from the exhaust nozzle and goes in one direction.
 The rocket goes in the opposite direction to conserve momentum.

-If you are trying to solve a problem that only has one object, maybe our impulse and momentum calculator would be more useful.
+If you are trying to solve a problem with only one object, our impulse and momentum calculator might be more useful.

 Check out 26 similar kinematics calculators — how things move ⏱️